utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 - **Issue #2**: Failed to reorg when there is only 1 stale SPV client.

   **Solution**: When only one SPV client cell is stale, a typical reorg transaction has the same structure as an update transaction, consisting of one SPV client cell in the inputs and one SPV client cell in the outputs.
-This similarity can lead to ambiguity.
+However, this similarity can lead to ambiguity.

   To address this issue, the following rules have been set: